KimMatt/RLbook2020-exercises/RL_tictactoe/Readme.md

 # RL Tic Tac Toe

 This project contains a tic tac toe agent that uses temporal difference to learn.
-Multi threaded training, Adaboost inspired combined policies, symmetric awareness, interface for a human to vs. the agent.
+Multi threaded training, ensembled agents, symmetric awareness, interface for a human to vs. the agent.
 It has an 'expert' agent taken from [billtub's gamelearner](https://github.com/billtubbs/game-learner) and a random agent.
 The temporal difference update rule is described below.

 If you would like to vs. our meta agent then you may play it by running `python game.py` on python 3.5.2.
 Please remember to `pip install requirements.txt` before running the game.